thesauri/dpad-compose/README.md

 }
 ```

-Next, let's add component that represent a grid item.
+Next, let's add a component that is a grid item.
 In this case the item is a rectangular box with the given color as background:

 ```kotlin